 A substantial portion of our clients are concentrated in the insurance industry and the travel and leisure industry.
 In fiscal 2012 and 2011, 44.7% and 60.1% of our revenue, respectively, and 33.6% and 33.4% of our revenue less repair payments, respectively, were derived from clients in the insurance industry.
 During the same periods, clients in the travel and leisure industry contributed 18.8% and 13.6% of our revenue, respectively, and 22.6% and 22.7% of our revenue less repair payments, respectively.
 Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.
 Global economic conditions have been, and continue to be, challenging as certain adverse financial developments have caused a significant slowdown in the growth of the European, US and international financial markets, accompanied by a significant reduction in consumer and business spending worldwide.
 These adverse financial developments have included increased market volatility, tightening of liquidity in credit markets and diminished expectations for the global economy.
 Many key indicators of sustainable economic growth remain under pressure.
-Ongoing concerns including the pace of the recovery in the U.S. and its substantial debt burden, the risk of global contagion from the growing European sovereign debt crisis, the response by Eurozone policy makers to mitigate this sovereign debt crisis and the concerns regarding the stability of the Eurozone currency, as well as concerns of slower economic growth in China and India, have created additional uncertainty in the European and global economies.
+Ongoing concerns including the pace of the recovery in the US and its substantial debt burden, the risk of global contagion from the growing European sovereign debt crisis, the response by Eurozone policy makers to mitigate this sovereign debt crisis and the concerns regarding the stability of the Eurozone currency, as well as concerns of slower economic growth in China and India, have created additional uncertainty in the European and global economies.
+Even though the immediate negative impact on the US economy that could have resulted from a combination of certain tax increases and government budget cuts that were scheduled to become effective at the end of 2012 (commonly referred to as the "fiscal cliff") were averted by the passing of the American Taxpayer Relief Act 2012 on January 1, 2013, there continue to be concerns over future budgetary cuts that are scheduled to come into effect and that the US government may reach its debt ceiling sometime in the first quarter of calendar 2013, and their negative impact on the US economy.
 Further, there continue to be signs of economic weakness such as relatively high levels of unemployment in major markets including Europe and the United States.
 Certain of our targeted industries are especially vulnerable to crises in the financial and credit markets and potential economic downturns.
 A downturn in any of our targeted industries, particularly the insurance or travel and leisure industries, a slowdown or reversal of the trend to outsource business processes in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services and adversely affect our results of operations.
 For example, as a result of the mortgage market crisis, in August 2007, FMFC, a US mortgage services client, filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
 FMFC was a major client of Trinity Partners Inc. which we acquired in November 2005 from the First Magnus Group and became one of our major clients.
 In fiscal 2008 and 2007, FMFC accounted for 1.0% and 4.3% of our revenue, respectively, and 1.4% and 6.8% of our revenue less repair payments, respectively.